Academic Program Approval and Review

 All new academic programs, which include degrees; majors; options/concentrations, focus areas and endorsements within majors: certificates and minors, require prior approval of the Board.
-Proposals for new academic programs shall be submitted to the Vice Chancellor for Academic Planning and Partnerships for initial review and recommendation to the Chancellor and Board of Trustees.
+Proposals for new academic programs shall be submitted to the Vice Chancellor for Academic Affairs for initial review and recommendation to the Chancellor and Board of Trustees.

 Academic program termination and subsequent reinstatement of a program also requires the submission of a formal proposal identifying the College’s recommendation, for approval of the Board.
 In all cases, the Board may require objective consultants to assist the Board in analyzing the proposal and arriving at a decision.

 Existing academic programs shall be reviewed on a regular basis by each College, following the academic program review schedule established by the Coordinating Commission for Postsecondary Education (CCPE) for the Nebraska State Colleges.
 Such review shall be for the purpose of determining the quality and effectiveness of each academic program, the efficiency with which each is delivered, and for the purpose of avoiding unnecessary duplication.

 Each College shall perform the review according to the established CCPE program review schedule and shall submit a report which compiles the results to the Vice Chancellor for Academic Affairs for review, along with supporting documentation and a recommendation for each program reviewed.
 Each program report will be considered by the Board for the continuation of the program; those programs approved for continuation will then have their reports forwarded for consideration and approval by the CCPE.

 If an exemption to the definitions and requirements outlined in Policy 4140 is desired for an existing program delivered by the College, a Policy 4140 Exemption Proposal for Existing Program report should be submitted to the Vice Chancellor for Academic Affairs, which will be reviewed and acted upon by the Board of Trustees.